Conquistador: Early Portuguese period

 Infante Dom Henry the Navigator of Portugal, son of King João I, became the main sponsor of exploration travels.
 In 1415, Portugal conquered Ceuta, its first overseas colony.

 Throughout the 15th century, Portuguese explorers sailed the coast of Africa, establishing trading posts for tradable commodities such as firearms, spices, silver, gold, and slaves crossing Africa and India.
-In 1434 the first consignment of slaves was brought to Lisbon; slave trading was the most profitable branch of Portuguese commerce until the Indian subcontinent was reached.
+In 1434, the first consignment of slaves was brought to Lisbon; slave trading was the most profitable branch of Portuguese commerce until the Indian subcontinent was reached.
 Due to the importation of the slaves as early as 1441, the kingdom of Portugal was able to establish a number of population of slaves throughout the Iberia due to its slave markets' dominance within Europe.

 Before the Age of Conquest began, the continental Europe already associated darker skin color with slave-class, attributing to the slaves of African origins.
 This sentiment traveled with the conquistadors when they began their explorations into the Americas.
 The predisposition inspired a lot of the entradas to seek slaves as part of the conquest.

 Birth of the Spanish Kingdom

-After his father's death in 1479, Ferdinand II of Aragón married Isabella of Castile, unifying both kingdoms and creating the Kingdom of Spain.
+After his father's death in 1479, Ferdinand II of Aragón married Isabella I of Castile, unifying both kingdoms and creating the Kingdom of Spain.
 He later tried to incorporate the kingdom of Portugal by marriage.
-Notably, Isabella supported Columbus's first voyage that launched the spanish conquistadors into action.
+Notably, Isabella supported Columbus' first voyage that launched the Spanish conquistadors into action.

 The Iberian Peninsula was largely divided before the hallmark of this marriage.
 Five independent kingdoms: Portugal in the West, Aragon and Navarre in the East, Castile in the large center, and Granada in the south, all had independent sovereignty and competing interests.
 The conflict between Christians and Muslims to control Iberia, which started with North Africa's Muslim invasion in 711, lasted from the years 718 to 1492.
 Christians, fighting for control, successfully pushed the Muslims back to Granada, which was the Muslims' last control of the Iberian Peninsula.

 The marriage between Ferdinand of Aragon and Isabel of Castile resulted in joint rule by the spouses of the two kingdoms, honoured as the "Catholic Monarchs" by Pope Alexander VI.
 Together, the Crown Kings saw about the fall of Granada, victory over the Muslim minority, and expulsion or forcibly converted Jews and non-Christians to turn Iberia into a religious homogeneity.